 Her efforts can be seen even today.
 Maheshwar is famous for its textiles, and no visit is complete without shopping for some exclusive handwoven sprees, stoles and fabrics.
 In fact ‘Maheshwari’ is now a coveted genre in Sarees.
 Rani Ahilyabai Holkar’s support to architecture and sculpture can be seen in the fabulous fort and ghat temples in Maheshwar itself.
 The exquisite carvings and design speak of the vibrant and rich culture of its times.
 Maheshwar has to be seen to be believed.

 We haven’t been to Madhya Pradesh much, a fact we want to change this year (if the Covid19 situation improves).
-So on our way towards Maheshwar we were apprehensive of the stay and food.
+So on our road trip to Maheshwar we were apprehensive of the stay and food.
 All searches suggested Labbooz Cafe and Lodging as the place to stay and we promptly booked it.
 However, our maps app and road conditions suggested we may reach just around 8pm, a time when Labbooz is scheduled shut.
 So we called the Cafe and requested them to take our dinner order.
-The Cafe manager was however very sure that we would have to place our orders immediately (it was only 5 pm or so) since the staff will start preparing the shut down at 7 pm.
+The Cafe manager was, however, very sure that we would have to place our orders immediately (it was only 5 pm or so) since the staff would start preparing to shut down at 7 pm.
 He said our food will be left out for us.
 We weren’t keen to have a cold dinner so cancelled the dinner order, getting anxious at the kind of place we have booked ourselves into.
 Whoever closes kitchen at 7pm?
 But upon arriving and the following day we realised not every town moves at the speed and schedules of a major Indian city.
 Even though Labbooz staff close the kitchen at 7pm, they are genuinely warm and hard working people.

 We stayed at Labbooz Cafe and Lodging, a quaint stay made from the erstwhile Fort Entrance Gate Guards’ Quarters.
 It is said Labboo is a driver to the descendent of the Holkar dynasty.
 The selected their premium room, which has two terraces, on in the front and one behind.
 The small room was very tastefully appointed and clean and dry.
 What more can one ask for?